 - Reduce the load on your elbow tendons: Wrap the elbows with an elastic bandage or make use of a splint.

 - Return to your normal activities gradually: When the pain stops, do some arm motions of your sport or activity.
 Review your golf or tennis swing with an instructor and follow the necessary adjustments.

-- Ask your doctor if the operation is appropriate: Surgery is rarely needed.
+- Ask your doctor if an operation is appropriate: Surgery is rarely required.
 But if your signs and symptoms do not respond to conservative treatment for a period of six to twelve months, surgery may be an option.
 The new procedure involves minimally invasive, ultrasound-guided removal of scar tissue in the region of the tendon pain.

 Other treatments used include injections of corticosteroids but it has not been proven to be an effective long-term treatment.
 A new treatment that is being put into practice is platelet-rich plasma.
 This involves drawing a small amount of blood, spinning it down and injecting into a sensitive area.
 Though, this requires more studies.

 Majority of the affected individuals will get better when they rest, ice and take pain-relieving drugs.
-In some cases, pains may last for months or years depending on how serious your condition is, even if you relax and follow the exercise instructions for your arm.
-Sometimes the pain returns or becomes chronic.
+In some cases, pain may last for months or years depending on how serious your condition is, even if you relax and follow the exercise instructions for your arm.
+Sometimes the pain can return or become chronic.